assantea/progenitor_wholexomeseq/README.md

 This repository contains code and quality control summaries used for whole exome sequencing analyses of bronchial dysplasia samples.

+All computational analyses were conducted on the Alpine high-performance computing cluster at the University of Colorado Boulder, leveraging distributed compute resources for scalable processing.

 Analyses include:

-- Pre-processing and variant calling
 - Variant filtering
+- VAF analysis
 - Mutation burden
-- VAF analysis
 - Oncoplot generation

 ## Software